MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-asr-profile-settings.md

 ---
 # Attack surface reduction policy settings for endpoint security in Intune

-View the settings you can configure in profiles for *Attack surface reduction* policy in the endpoint security node of Intune.
+View the settings you can configure in profiles for *Attack surface reduction* policy in the endpoint security node of Intune as part of an [Endpoint security policy](../protect/endpoint-security-policy.md).

 Supported platforms and profiles: